zgjq73/Reinforcement-Learning-Dissertation/README.md

 ### `acrobot_grpo_ppo/` — GRPO and PPO

 Same Acrobot environment, used for the GRPO ablation study in the final dissertation chapter.
 GRPO is critic-free with group-relative advantages; PPO uses a learned value function and GAE.

-## Notes

-- Random seeds are set in every training script for reproducibility.
-- Hyperparameters appear at the top of each file as named constants.
-- No reinforcement-learning libraries (Stable-Baselines3, RLlib, etc.) were used — only NumPy, PyTorch, and Gymnasium.

-## License

-MIT — see `LICENSE`.